3D food printing: Space exploration

 As humans begin venturing into space for a longer time, the nutritional requirements for maintaining crew health is critical.
 Currently NASA is exploring ways of integrating 3D printing food into space in order to sustain the crew's dietary requirements.
 The vision is to 3D print powdered food layers that have a shelf life of 30 years instead of using traditional freeze dried food that have a shelf life of 5 years.
 In addition to dietary requirements, 3D printing food in space could provide a morale boost, as the astronauts would be able to design custom meals that are aesthetically pleasing.

 In September 2019, Russian cosmonauts, along with Israeli startup Aleph Farms, grew meat from cow cells, then 3D printed the cells into steaks.

 Meat bioprinting

 Livestock farming is one of the top contributors to deforestation, land degradation, water pollution and desertification.
 Among other reasons, this has led to the new promising technology of meat bioprinting.
 One alternative to livestock farming is cultured meat, also known as lab-grown meat.
 Cultured meat is produced by taking a small biopsy from animals, extracting the myosatellite cells and adding growth serum to multiply the cells.
 The resulting product is then used as a material for bioprinting meat.
 The post-processing phase, among other steps, includes adding flavour, vitamins and iron to the product.
 Yet another alternative is printing a meat analogue.
 Novameat, a Spanish startup has been able to print a plant-based steak and mimic the texture and appearance of real meat.
+In 2023, Austrian food tech company Revo Foods launched a 3D printed salmon filet alternative based on mycoprotein in Supermarkets of German REWE Group, which became the first 3D printed meat/seafood alternative available in supermarkets worldwide, marking an important milestone towards increased availability of 3D printed food items.